Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 timeouts.

 Program parameters and command-line options can be listed via the ``-h`` switch.
+Please invoke this first if you are unfamiliar with blobxfer operation as not all options are explained below.
 At the minimum, three positional arguments are required: storage account name, container name, local resource.
-Additionally, one of the following authentication switches must be supplied: ``--subscriptionid`` with ``--managementcert``, ``--storageaccountkey``, or ``--saskey``.
-It is recommended to use SAS keys wherever possible; only HTTPS transport is used in the script.
+Additionally, one of the following authentication switches must be supplied:
+``--subscriptionid`` with ``--managementcert``, ``--storageaccountkey``, or ``--saskey``.
+Do not combine different authentication schemes together.
+It is generally recommended to use SAS keys wherever possible; only HTTPS transport is used in the script.

 Please remember when using SAS keys that only container-level SAS keys will allow for entire directory uploading or container downloading.
 The container